UPDATE: A federal court finds that a Dunedin, Florida, homeowner must pay $30,000 in fines for overgrown grass, but he plans to appeal.

-In 2015, the U.S. District Sixth Court of Appeals sided with the city of Howell, Mich., and required homeowner David Shoemaker to mow a grassy strip near the road by his house.
+In 2015, the U.S. District 6th Court of Appeals sided with the city of Howell, Michigan, and required homeowner David Shoemaker to mow a grassy strip near the road by his house.

 Shoemaker likened forced mowing to the actions of totalitarian governments, and argued the ordinance “makes the City look like North Korea rather than an American city.”

 No, the court said, the city’s right to place reasonable aesthetic demands renders “the mowing burden placed upon him constitutionally acceptable.”